On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Abstract

 \section{Abstract}

-In this paper, we show that if every consumer in an economy has a quasi-linear utility function, then the normalized equilibrium price is unique, and it is locally stable with respect to the t\^atonnement process.
-If the dimension of the consumption space is two, then this result can be expressed by the corresponding partial equilibrium model.
+In this paper, we show that if every consumer in an economy has a quasi-linear utility function, then the normalized equilibrium price is unique, and is locally stable with respect to the t\^atonnement process.
 Our study can be seen as that extends the results in partial equilibrium theory to economies with more than two dimensional consumption space.
+Moreover, we discuss the surplus analysis in such economies.

 {\bf JEL codes}: C62, C61, D41, D51.

 {\bf Keywords}: Walrasian t\^atonnement process, quasi-linear utility, excess demand function, uniqueness of equilibrium price, local stability.